Shaun Thong: 2020

 Round.2 Sugo saw the Hirix Racing crew and Thong finished second overall after starting the 3 Hours from Pole Position, the race was under full green condition even it was suffered from heavy rain throughout the whole race.
 After this race the #888 crew extended the championship lead at 60 points.

 The following round at Okayama International Circuit saw the crew suffered from their only DNF of the season when Shinichi Takagi crashed on lap 9 of the 3 Hours of Okayama which left him a fractured back and wrist, resulting in Takagi withdrawing from the remaining races in both Super Taikyu Series and Super GT the same year.
 He later recovered and returns to the 2021 Super GT season.
 Yuki Nemoto replaced Takagi from Okayama onwards in the #888 Hirix Racing AMG GT3 Evo from then onwards.

 Round.4 saw the Thong and the Hirix Racing outfit came home with their second win of the season, it also marked Thong's back to back win for the 5 Hours of Motegi after his victory with X Works Racing in 2019.
 Thong started the race after qualifying second from the grid, he was spun around by his competitor #9 Mp Racing on lap 2 but Thong later recovered and led the race from then onwards.
 Thong was also responsible for taking the checkered flag and concluded the team and his second win of the season.
 The second victory also further extended their championship lead.

-Autopolis Circuit in Kyushu of Japan held the Round.5 and the #888 crew could possibly be crowned as champion if they won this race.
+Autopolis Circuit in Kyushu of Japan held the Round.5 and the No. 888 crew could possibly be crowned as champion if they won this race.
 Thong and his Hirix Racing team took the checkered flag fourth after suffering from a driver through penalty due to start infringement by his teammate.
-However the championship lead was still under healthy margin.
+However, the championship lead was still under healthy margin.
 The final round at Suzuka was cancelled due to the announcement of the Japan state of Emergency due to the increasing COVID-19 cases around the country, hence only the first five rounds would be counted and from then onwards Thong and the #888 Hirix Good Day Racing crew as announced as the 2020 Super Taikyu Series Champion after securing two wins, another podium finish and a pole position.